 By far the easiest printers to get up and running were the mini printers.
 For these machines, you simply download an app on your phone and give the app permission to access your photos and camera.
 If you know how to download an app, take a picture, edit and share it, you shouldn't have any problems with these machines.
 On the opposite end of the spectrum are printers like the Canon PIXMA Pro-200, which require you to download a driver onto your computer and make a WiFi connection.
 Other annoying aspects of set-up are machines that get locked into a particular computer at the exclusion of others.
 For example, if you want to print from a co-worker's computer, you will have to plug it in directly to the printer with a USB — details we discovered through trial and error.

 Our photo printer review is a deep dive into all the features and specifications that make for quality prints and an enjoyable experience.
 We analyzed color and grayscale rendering and the technical demands of each format.
 We assessed the different printing substrates and dimensions that the machines could accommodate and the rendering time required.
 When considering the price per print, we calculated the long-term operating expenses of each machine.
-Finally, we made a thorough assessment of the setup of the printers.
+Finally, we made a thorough assessment each printers' setup.
 Given the information provided, we hope you now have a well-resolved picture of which machines perform the best and which are best suited to meet your needs and budget.

 Want some stunning aerial footage?
 We tested 9 of the best...